-- a.
-Conduct the interview in person so that suspect reactions can be assessed. - Notify the victim if the investigator assesses increased risk of harm and assist the victim in problem-solving regarding enhancing her/his safety. - 6.
+Arrange for a qualified interpreter if the suspect is Deaf/HOH, LEP or prefers to communicate in a language other than English. - b.
+Notify the victim if the investigator assesses increased risk of harm and assist the victim in problem-solving regarding enhancing her/his safety. - 6.
 Determine whether the suspect is on probation for a misdemeanor offense; if so, consider forwarding the incident report and contacting the probation officer to discuss whether a pick-up-and-hold should be issued. - 7.
 If the charge is a felony, issue a pick-up-and-hold. - 8.
 When the suspect is in custody, conduct the suspect interview at the jail. - 9.
 Notify the victim of the prosecutor's charging decision. - a.
 Ensure that the victim has information regarding advocacy and civil protection orders. - b.
 Encourage the victim to call law enforcement again if new incidents occur.